-An application can be made for a place for a child at any time outside the normal admission round.
-Applications should be made to the school by contacting the school office on 02476 466655 and all families approaching the school will be given an application form.
+An application can be made for a place for a child at any time outside the normal admission round and the child will be admitted where there are places available.

+Applications should be made to the school by contacting the school office and all families approaching the school will be given an application form.